History of The Leadmill

 The Leadmill is now firmly established as Sheffield’s premier live music venue and as one of the most renowned venues on the live music scene.
 Franz Ferdinand once told the Arcade Fire that playing the Leadmill was seen as a “rite of passage” and seasoned acts still recall the time they played the venue and opt to play here when they could be filling much larger venues instead.

-Below you are able to search the Leadmill archives by decade and year to see the acts which have played the Leadmill since it opened in 1980.
 If you have any photos, videos or special memories from any of our shows over the years then please send them to us at [email protected].

 Arts at The Leadmill